Deep Innovation Protection: Confronting the Credit Assignment Problem in Training Heterogeneous Neural Architectures: Experiments

 Following the NSGA-II approach, individuals for the next generation are determined stochastically through 2-way tournament selection from the 50\% highest ranked individuals in the population (Algorithm~\ref{alg2}).
 No crossover operation was employed.
 The population size was 200.
 Because of the randomness in this domain, we evaluate the top three individuals of each generation one additional time to get a better estimate of the true elite.

-We compare a total of four different approaches: \begin{enumerate} \item \textbf{Deep innovation protection (DIP):} The age objective is reset to zero when either the VAE or MDN-RNN is changed.
-The idea behind this approach is that the controller should get time to readapt if one of the components that precede it in the network change.

-\item \textbf{Controller innovation protection:} Here the age objective is set to zero if the controller changes.
-This setting tests if protecting components upstream can be effective in optimizing heterogeneous neural models.

-\item \textbf{MDN-RNN \& Controller innovation protection:} This setup is the same as the controller protection approach but we additionally reset age if the MDN-RNN changes.
-On average, this treatment will reset the age objective as often as DIP.

-\item \textbf{Random age objective:} In this setup the age objective is assigned a random number between [0, 20] at each evaluation.
-This treatment tests if better performance can be reached just through introducing more diversity in the population.

-\item \textbf{Standard GA - no innovation protection:} In this non-multi-objective setup, which is the same one as introduced in \cite{risi2019deep}\footnote{We use the publicly available code from \cite{risi2019deep} for our baseline (https://github.com/uber-research/ga-world-models/).}, only the accumulated reward is taken into account when evaluating individuals. \end{enumerate} For all treatments, a mutation has an equal probability to either mutate the visual, memory, or controller component of the network.
+We compare a total of four different approaches: \begin{enumerate} \item \textbf{Deep innovation protection (DIP):} The age objective is reset to zero when either the VC or MDN-RNN is changed.
+The idea behind this approach is that the controller should get time to readapt if one of the components that precede it in the network change. \item \textbf{Controller innovation protection:} Here the age objective is set to zero if the controller changes.
+This setting tests if protecting components upstream can be effective in optimizing heterogeneous neural models. \item \textbf{MDN-RNN \& Controller innovation protection:} This setup is the same as the controller protection approach but we additionally reset age if the MDN-RNN changes.
+On average, this treatment will reset the age objective as often as DIP. \item \textbf{Random age objective:} In this setup the age objective is assigned a random number between [0, 20] at each evaluation.
+This treatment tests if better performance can be reached just through introducing more diversity in the population. \item \textbf{Standard GA - no innovation protection:} In this non-multi-objective setup, which is the same one as introduced in \citet{risi2019deep}, only the accumulated reward is taken into account when evaluating individuals. \end{enumerate} For all treatments, a mutation has an equal probability to either mutate the visual, memory, or controller component of the network.
 Interestingly, while this approach performs similarly well to an approach that always mutates all components for the \texttt{CarRacing-v0} task \citep{risi2019deep}, we noticed that it performs significantly worse in the more complicated VizDoom domain.
-This result suggests that the more complex the tasks, the more important it is to be able to fine-tune individual components in the overall world model architecture.
+This result suggests that the more complex the tasks, the more important it is to be able to selectively fine-tune each different component in a complex neural architecture.